There is more than meets the eye when it comes to gun culture in the United States. Gun culture help keep us, the citizens of the U.S., safe.

 People are not afraid of things that they find normal.
 Alcohol and tobacco can be deadly, but the majority of people are not afraid of either of them.
 It is the children, teenagers, etc. that you hear the terrible stories of accidental shootings and typically it is because they are not raised around guns.

 Coming from a family where firearms are normal (not just pistols, but all manner of long arms as well), gun safety has been drilled into me.
 Even the people I know, who grew up around guns, but not shooting them still know proper gun safety.
+This is where the utility of concealed carry holsters comes in.

 3. Hunters contribute to the economy and the environment.